 The Principal or their designee is responsible for collecting and reporting all restraint and seclusion data within the school.
-Restraint and seclusion data is to be reported by the Principal or their designee to the parent of the student for which restraint or seclusion was used.
+Restraint and seclusion data is to be reported by the Principal or their designee to the parent of the student for which restraint or seclusion was used; to the District ESE Director and to the FLDOE.

-District ESE Staff is responsible for collecting and reporting data to the designated ESE District Supervisor(s).
+The Program Specialist for Behavior is responsible for collecting and reporting data to the designated ESE District Supervisor(s).